ihzaekaaa/europe-football-data-hub/README.md

 - Data is scraped from **FBref.com**.
 - Initial scraping process was done via [Scrape-FBref-data](https://github.com/parth1902/Scrape-FBref-data) on Google Colab.
-- After scraping, the dataset was slightly modified and cleaned with the help of **ChatGPT**.
+- The Colab script was slightly modified with the help of ChatGPT.
 - Coverage includes:
   - English Premier League
   - La Liga